Chinese internet publishing options

 Publishing internet content in mainland China, such as a website or app, is subject to national government rules and regulations enforced locally by the city/region.

 These rules and regulations require your business to have access to an Internet content publishing (ICP) license before publishing on the Chinese Internet.
-Different levels of ICP licenses allow you to publish various types of content and trade online.
+Different levels of ICP licenses enable you to publish various types of content and engage in online trading.

 However, there are ways to publish online in China without needing your business to have an ICP.
-These are Chinese platforms and services, such as Chinese e-mails, social media, search engines, etc., where the service providers must ensure their customers comply with Chinese publishing rules and regulations.
+These are Chinese platforms and services, such as Chinese email, social media, and search engines, where service providers must ensure their customers comply with Chinese publishing rules and regulations.

 Under certain conditions, Access to China can assist international businesses in establishing their online presence in China by serving as an agent for their Chinese publications.
-There are many ways of publishing your internet content in China.
-We would recommend that you consider all options before making a choice.
+There are many ways to publish your online content in China.
+We recommend considering all options before making a decision.

 • International and Chinese e-Commerce platforms